 We will work hard to bring a successful medical negligence claim on your behalf and ensure that you receive the support you need in difficult times.

 What can I claim compensation for in Medical Negligence?

 You can make compensation claims for the pain and suffering that you have suffered as a result of the healthcare provider’s negligence.

 We are able to provide a complete service to resolve your medical negligence claim.
 Even after the claim, we can help you to maximise your damages.
 And, even if you have been (or a loved one has been) so badly injured that you are now incapable of managing your affairs, we can help.

-If you are the victim of medical negligence and would like to make a claim for compensation then contact our Medical Negligence Team now.
-We are happy to offer a free initial appointment.
+If you are the victim of medical negligence and would like to make a claim for compensation then make an appointment with our Medical Negligence Team now.

 Home visits can be arranged if needed or you can visit one of our offices in Boston, Lincoln, Sleaford, Grantham, Newark.

 Call Today: 0333 3580 393